anyscale/llm-router/README.md

 # Building an LLM Router for High-Quality and Cost-Effective Responses

+# Building an LLM Router for High-Quality and Cost-Effective Responses

 ## TLDR
 1. We introduce a state-of-the-art LLM Router, a model that dynamically directs queries to either high-quality closed LLMs or cost-effective open-source LLMs based on the complexity and domain specificity of the query, optimizing both response quality and cost.

 2. This tutorial provides an in-depth guide on building our LLM Router, from generating labeled data, to finetuning an LLM as a router with Anyscale's API, and finally running offline evaluations.

-3. In collaboration with the Berkeley-LMSys group, we release an [arXiv paper](put link to arxiv paper) presenting extensive evaluations on standard benchmarks.
+3. In collaboration with the Berkeley-LMSys group, we release an [arXiv paper](https://arxiv.org/pdf/2406.18665) presenting extensive evaluations on standard benchmarks.
 We achieve the same performance as our baselines with up to a 70% cost reduction for MT Bench, a 30% cost reduction for MMLU, and a 40% cost reduction for GSM8K.

 # Background
+When developing applications using Large Language Models (LLMs), achieving high-quality responses while maintaining a budget is a key challenge.
+Closed models like GPT-4 provide superior quality but are costly, especially with a high volume of queries.
+Conversely, Open Source Software (OSS) models are more economical but may not match the quality, especially for complex or domain-specific queries.

 An **LLM Router** helps balance these aspects by deciding which queries are routed to a closed LLM and which to an OSS LLM based on the query's complexity or domain specificity.
 Below is a schematic representation of an LLM Router: